IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-requirements.md

 > **NOTE:** The provisioning process will install Ubuntu 20.04 LTS on the target machine.
 Any existing operating system will be overwritten.

-### AWS EC2 Instance Requirements
+### AWS EC2 Instance (Advanced installation only)

-Advanced installations that enable either platform attestation using Intel® SecL - DL or application security using Intel® SGX will require the following:

-- An AWS EC2 t2.medium instance with the following system requirements:
+Advanced installations that enable either platform attestation using Intel® SecL - DL or application security using Intel® SGX will also require an AWS EC2 t2.medium instance with the following system requirements:
    - Two vCPUs
    - 4 GB RAM
    - 100 GB disk space